 This Apple Pie Poke Cake is my favorite version of apple poke cake for a few reasons:

-- It uses a homemade apple pie filling for an amazing depth of apple flavor.
+- It uses a homemade fried apples for an amazing depth of apple flavor.

 - Sweetened condensed milk keeps the cake moist and rich even the next day.

 - The whipped topping pairs perfectly with the cinnamon apple flavors.

 - It’s easy to make with simple ingredients that you probably already have in your kitchen.